You may want to view this video first, explaining the basics. Then learn more details below.

 How do I fill out the Complaint form?

 Describe the abuse with as much detail as you remember.
-Example: "On June 20 of this year John Doe slapped me on the face.
-Then he kicked me on the legs causing bruises.
+Example: "On June 20 of this year John Doe slapped me hard on the face, leaving a red mark.
+Then he kicked my leg causing bruises.
 The next day he told me he would kill my cat if I tell anyone or don't do as he says."

-In the last section of the form, where you are asking the Court to give certain orders, be sure to check all of the boxes that apply to you or that you think might apply to you.
+In the last section of the form, where you are asking the Court to give certain orders, be sure to check all the boxes that apply to you or that you think might apply to you.
 You can change your mind later and drop any requests.
-But if you leave any boxes unchecked, the Judge may not let you ask for those things later on (because the Defendant was not put on notice).
+But if you leave any boxes unchecked, the Judge may not let you ask for those things later on (because the Defendant did not know you were asking for those things).

-If the defendant has a dangerous weapon, you can ask the court to stop them from having or using them as part of the PFA Order.
+If the defendant has a dangerous weapon, you can ask the court to stop them from having or using the weapon as part of the PFA Order.

 "Dangerous weapons" can be more than just guns.
 Here are some other examples of dangerous weapons: